 8. Samsonite Golf Hard-Sided Travel Case

-- Three color choices.
+- Three color choices (black, navy, and titanium).

 - Even though it looks heavy and bulky, it is very lightweight and durable solid.